Scone Palace: Ancient Kingdom of Scone

 Scone was from at least the 9th century the crowning-place of the Kings of Scots and home to the Stone of Scone, more commonly referred to as the Stone of Destiny.
-Kenneth MacAlpin (traditionally known as the first King of Scots), Shakespeare's Macbeth, Robert the Bruce, and Charles II number amongst the 42 kings of Scots inaugurated and crowned at Scone.
+Kenneth MacAlpin (traditionally known as the first King of Scots), Macbeth (famous due to the play written about him by Shakespeare), Robert the Bruce, and Charles II number amongst the 42 kings of Scots inaugurated and crowned at Scone.
 It was believed that no king had a right to reign as king of Scots unless he had first been crowned at Scone upon the Stone of Scone.
 In the Middle Ages, the land was the site of a major Augustinian abbey, Scone Abbey, nothing of which now remains above ground level except detached architectural fragments.
 Scone was also the site of the first Parliament of Scotland, or Council/Assembly.
 King Constantine II in 906 called for an assembly to meet at Scone.
 The assembly was recorded in the Chronicle of the Kings of Alba; Alba being the early name for the early medieval Kingdom of Scotland.
 The Chronicle records that:King Constantine and Bishop Cellach met at the Hill of Belief near the Royal City of Scone and pledged themselves that the laws and disciplines of the faith, and the laws of churches and gospels, should be kept pariter cum Scottis.

 Scone was thus the centre of power in the ancient Kingdom of Alba, doubling up as the site of both Scottish coronations and parliaments.
 Further to this in medieval times Scone acted as a royal residence and hunting ground.
 Robert II would have spent most of his life calling Scone home.
 He was eventually laid to rest in the Abbey itself, although his grave has never been located.
 A popular old saying suggests the significance of Scone's status in the Kingdom of Alba's, and later Scotland's, governance and rule:As the Bell of Scone rang, So mote it be.